zakpayne8283/LahmanBaseballLib/README.md

 # Project Information
-LahmanBaseballLib is a project looking to create an easy python wrapper for interacting with the [Lahman Baseball Database](https://sabr.org/lahman-database/) (Credit: SABR)
+MyBaseballLib is a project looking to create an easy python wrapper for interacting with common baseball tools, such as [Lahman Baseball Database](https://sabr.org/lahman-database/) (Credit: SABR) or [Retrosheet](https://www.retrosheet.org/)

 ## Todo
 - Create/Update documentation for:
-    - `Query()` methods
-    - Charts available
+    - `/utils/db`'s files.
+    - Retrosheet Data Population
 - Create classes for each remaining Lahman DB Table

-## Ideas
-- Script for importing data automatically
+- Continue adding tables for Retrosheet data creation
-    - Maybe just handle this in `cli/main.py`?
-    - Check for running SQLExpress Instance
-    - Check `.env` file for expected DB info
-## Completed
-- Define a basic data wrapper for each table
-    - AllstarFull
-    - People